openaps/docs/docs/docs/Build Your Rig/pi-install.md

 ### Switch to dev branch for your pi HAT ###
 If you are here - you should be building a rig with a Pi HAT(recommended) or RFM69HCW (experimental).
 Instead of proceeding with the setup script, press `control-c` to cancel the setup script.

 Reboot your rig by entering `reboot`.
 This will end your ssh session.
 Give your rig time to reboot, reconnect to wifi, and then login to the rig again.
-This time the rig will be using the rig name you chose before in the setup so use `ssh root@yourrigname.local` (or Putty equivalent for Windows users).
+This time the rig will be using the rig name you chose before in the setup so use `ssh root@yourrigname.local` on a Mac.
+On a Windows PC with PuTTY, the hostname can be either `yourrigname` or `yourrigname.local`, and the username will be `root`.

 Now we will select a Raspian-compatible updated branch by using `cd ~/src/oref0 && git checkout dev`.
 On your first install you should see a message returned of "Branch dev set up to track remote branch dev from origin.
 Switched to a new branch 'dev'".
 On subsequent installs or updates you would follow the direction to execute the command "git pull".